eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## 8. Setting up Eslint + Prettier with Airbnb Style Guide
+## 8. Setting up Eslint + Prettier with Airbnb Style Guide.

 type the following into iTerm2: